 In addition, when visiting the Mission Reach (or any other park or green space), please never leave trash or recycling on the ground next to a receptacle.
 If the container is full, please take your trash or recycling with you until you find an appropriate receptacle to leave your waste or recycling.
 You are also asked to pick up after your dog when visiting parks and green spaces as pet waste is not only unsightly for other recreational users, but pet waste can also add bacteria pollution to area creeks and rivers when it rains.

 Another action citizens can take to help is to become a River Warrior, the River Authority’s volunteer group that assist with different community service projects such as cleaning up the Mission Reach following significant rain events.
 The River Warriors are also provided learning opportunities where they can get more information about the River Authority’s commitment to safe, clean, enjoyable creeks and rivers.
-Sign up HERE!
+Become a River Warrior today!